Are politics discouraging you?

 Four: When it is safe and possible, be willing to engage in respectful dialogue with people who have different political views than you possess.
 (Of course, only do this if they are willing to engage in respectful dialogue, too.)

-Five: Understand that there are moral, thoughtful, and intelligent people all over the political spectrum who have the political affiliations they do because that political affiliation helps them feel safe and gives them meaning and purpose in some way.**
+Five: Understand that there are moral, thoughtful, and intelligent people all over the political spectrum who have the political affiliations they do because such affiliation helps them feel safe.
+And the affiliation gives them meaning and purpose in some way.**

 Six: Treat people, including yourself, with basic kindness and dignity, regardless of their political affiliation.